benjymous/annotations/sandman/sandman.69.md

 burn away his immortality as well.

-Then, if it's a), Loki decides to chuck Daniel in the fire, to doublecross Dream.
+Then, if it's a), Loki decides to chuck Daniel in the fire, to double-cross Dream.
 (It's his nature, after all.)
 So Dream asks the Corinthian to get Daniel, 'cos Loki isn't going to bring him back.

 If it's b), then the Eye Guy is Dream's failsafe plan, in the case Loki